kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 We can use zless to view the contents of compressed text files.

 	zless data/fikt_A.1.fastq.gz
-We can also count the number of lines in
+We can also count the number of lines in each file using a combination of zcat and wc:

+	zcat data/fikt_A.1.fastq.gz | wc -l

 ### Align with HISAT2
 Now, let's align all of the reads in these two files using